 Located at the elegant Hotel Bennett, La Pâtisserie pulls in the crowds who catch a glimpse of the bakery case through the window.
 Brimming with picture-perfect breads and pastries, the offerings at this French bakery are as pleasing to the eye as they are the palate.

-Olde Colony Bakery, Mt.
-Pleasant
+Olde Colony Bakery, Mount Pleasant

 Treats to try: Carolina sweet cream bread, pecan pinches, benne cheese zingers, cinnamon bread